BCG Cover Letter: Template, Examples & 250-350 Word Structure

 Your BCG cover letter is the first filter.
 If it advances, the next stages are:

-- Resume screen — evaluated alongside the cover letter
+- Resume screen: evaluated alongside the cover letter

-- Online assessment — Casey chatbot and/or Pymetrics depending on your office (see the BCG Casey guide)
+- Online assessment: Casey chatbot and/or Pymetrics depending on your office (see the BCG Casey guide)

-- First-round interviews — 2 case interviews testing the problem-solving your cover letter claims
+- First-round interviews: 2 case interviews testing the problem-solving your cover letter claims

-- Final-round interviews — 2-3 partner-level cases with deeper behavioral evaluation
+- Final-round interviews: 2-3 partner-level cases with deeper behavioral evaluation

 For a full breakdown of what to expect in BCG case interviews, see the BCG case interview guide.
 For behavioral preparation that complements your cover letter narrative, see behavioral interview consulting and case interview fit questions.
+If you are applying to McKinsey and Bain in the same cycle, the McKinsey cover letter guide and Bain cover letter guide explain how the firm-specific paragraph needs to shift for each application.
+For Big 4 firms such as PwC, the PwC cover letter guide covers how the evaluation differs from MBB.

-Your resume must be strong before your cover letter can do any work — the consulting resume guide covers the formatting and content standard BCG expects.
+Your resume must be strong before your cover letter can do any work.
+The consulting resume guide covers the formatting and content standard BCG expects.

-Sources (checked April 8, 2026)
+Sources (checked June 17, 2026)

 - BCG Application Guidance: https://careers.bcg.com/global/en/blogarticle/how-to-submit-a-great-internship-application

-- BCG Resume and Cover Letter Workshop: https://careers.bcg.com/global/en/event/696e0c9b19232421f311dbbd/Resume-and-Cover-Letter-Workshop
+- BCG Resume and Cover Letter Workshop: https://careers.bcg.com/global/en/interview-process

 - BCG About Us: https://www.bcg.com/about/overview

-- BCG Henderson Institute: https://www.bcg.com/henderson-institute
+- BCG Henderson Institute: https://www.bcg.com/bcg-henderson-institute

 - Hacking the Case Interview BCG Cover Letter: https://www.hackingthecaseinterview.com/pages/bcg-cover-letter